lsll42/liber/~/physics-questions.md

 this needs the vector sum of all the forces on the object to be zero. there's the lift provided by the hot air and the pull of gravity, which are the same, so it is in equilibrium.

 Q4.4 When you fly in an airplane at night in smooth air, you have no sensation of motion, even though the plane may be moving at 800 km>h.
-Why?
+Why? the plane is a closed environment with constant acceleration. everything in the closed environment has the same acceleration so you have no sensation of motion. however, when the plane's acceleration changes,

 Q4.5 If the two ends of a rope in equilibrium are pulled with forces of equal magnitude and opposite directions, why isn’t the total tension in the rope zero?
 Q4.6 You tie a brick to the end of a rope and whirl the brick around you in a horizontal circle.
 Describe the path of the brick after you suddenly let go of the rope.